nickdnk/gatewayapi-php/readme.md

 /**
  * Or if you don't have a PSR-7 request handy, you can pass the JWT
- * directly into these methods instead.
+ * directly into this method instead.
 Note that the JWT contains
- * the entire payload which is duplicated unsigned in the body.
-The
+ * the entire payload, which is duplicated unsigned in the body of the
- * request body is entirely ignored.
+ * request and is ignored entirely by this library.
  */

 // JWT as a string, read from where-ever: